squeek502/ryanliptak.com/posts/rampsliding-quake-engine-quirk.md

 	<i class="caption">Note that with gravity <= 25, velocity's magnitude only changes in the 'Apply Gravity' phase</i>
 </div>

-So, if you are rampsliding on a constant slope, *all speed loss is due to gravity*.
+So, if you are rampsliding on a constant slope, *all speed loss is typically due to gravity*.
 If you set gravity to 0, you can rampslide infinitely, and if you set gravity really high, you can only rampslide for a second or two.
 This makes sense if you think of rampsliding in terms of an object sliding up a completely frictionless slope: the force that will make that object eventually stop and start sliding back down the slope is gravity.

 ## What about surfing (like in [Counter-Strike surf maps](https://www.youtube.com/watch?v=hMsPf8eSW3k))?